Finding a community at Impact Academy

 By centering around shared beliefs, he hopes to create momentum that will propel the program towards achieving lofty goals, such as co-constructing a residency program with local school districts that prepares teachers to excel in any school they enter after graduation, ensuring that Mississippi schools have more effective teachers and leaders.

 Going forward, Gould plans to continue creating authentic spaces for faculty and staff that are similar to what he saw modeled in Impact Academy: safe, vulnerable, and collaborative.
 The fellowship’s emphasis on self-reflection helped him to address his big questions, and he hopes to lead staff through a similar transformation.

 “Some leaders are just looking for professional development to build their CV and demonstrate that they have certain hard skills.
 That’s not what Impact Academy is about.
 Impact Academy is there for the person trying to find community, that wants to learn more about themselves, and how that story of self is influencing their ability to solve adaptive challenges,” he said.

-Are you interested in joining Impact Academy?
-Fill out the form below, and you’ll be the first to know when the 2022 fellowship application opens!
+Are you interested in learning more about Impact Academy?
+Fill out the form below, and we’ll be in touch!